boscoh/uniprot/README.md

 ## Brute-force matching

-If we have a bunch of sequence identifiers that can't be recognized by the batch identifier-mapping service of UniProt (happens way more often than you'd think), you can use the sequential service which is much more forgiving.
-It does not need a prespecification of the identifier type.
-However, the tradeoff is that only one identifier can be looked up at a time, so it is excruciatingly slow:

-    seqids = """
-    EFG_MYCA1 YP_885981.1 CAS1_BOVIN CpC231_1796
-    """.split()

-    mapping = uniprot.sequentially_convert_to_uniprot_id(
-        seqids, 'cache.json')

-    pprint.pprint(mapping, indent=2)

-This function asks for an opitonal caching filename `cache.json` as parameter.
-This is because such queries are very temperamental - it depends on your network latency, as well as the good graces of uniprot.org itself.
-As such, the functions caches as much on disk as possible to avoid lost work.
+Let's say you a bunch of sequence identifiers that you can't recognize (happens quite a lot, no?), then you're not going to be able to get the correct uniprot accession id's to fetch uniprot metadata :(.

+Never fear, there's an ugly brute-force method that you can use to figure out what uniprot sequence-id type that your seqids have.
+Included in the package is a python script called `seqidtype.py`, which should be installed as an executable script, on the command-line, just try:

+    >> seqidtype.py YP_885981.1

+`seqidtype.py` will run through all the seqid types listed in <http://www.uniprot.org/faq/28#id_mapping_examples> and try to get a uniprot accession mapping.
+Matches will be found only if the seqid type matches.
+Thus, after running through 50 odd individual matches, you will get a list of relevant seqid types.
+The output should look something like:

+    ===> Analyzing YP_885981.1
+    Fetching 1 (ACC->ACC) seqid mappings ...
+    YP_885981.1 -> ACC -> None
+    Fetching 1 (ID->ACC) seqid mappings ...
+    YP_885981.1 -> ID -> None
+    .
+    .
+    .
+    Fetching 1 (P_REFSEQ_AC->ACC) seqid mappings ...
+    YP_885981.1:P_REFSEQ_AC -> A0QSU3
+    .
+    .
+    .
+    YP_885981.1 is compatible with seqid type: P_REFSEQ_AC

+Since this is a laborious internet process, intermediate results are stored in the current directory under `seqidtype.json`.
+This may get big if you run the script a lot, and can be simply deleted.
+Once you have the seqid type in hand, you can now rerun the batch seqid mapping method.

 ## Getting protein sequence metadata

-If we have our list of uniprot seqids, we can then extract the metadata, which includes, for instance the sequence of the
+If we have our list of seqids in uniprot acc format, we can extract the metadata of the proteins, including the sequence:protein:
-protein:

     uniprot_seqids = 'A0QSU3 D9QCH6 A0QL36'.split()
     uniprot_data = uniprot.batch_uniprot_metadata(
-        uniprot_seqids, 'cache.txt')
+        uniprot_seqids, 'cache.basename')
     pprint.pprint(mapping, indent=2)

 Now `batch_uniprot_metadata` uses a simple uniprot text parser which only parses a small number of fields.
+The actual uniprot metadata is stored in files that begin with 'cache.basename*.txt', depending on how many different batches are required.

 Of course, you'd probably want to weigh in with your UniProt parser.
-Simply read in the cache.txt text file:
+If there is only one batch done, then only one file needs to be read, `cache.basename0.txt'.
+Simply read in this file:

-    for l in open('cache.txt'):
+    for l in open('cache.basename0.txt'):
       print l

-For instance, you might want to save the fasta sequences:
+One common thing you can do is to save the sequences in the metadata as a .fasta file.
+With the `uniprot_data` extracted from above, you can write the output as:

     uniprot.write_fasta('output.fasta', uniprot_data, uniprot_seqids)

 ## Filtering undecipherable seqid's

+get_metadata_with_some_seqid_conversions(seqids, cache_fname=None)

 As a bioinformatician, you are probably given FASTA files with sequence identifiers from all sorts of different places.
 From these, you might extract an: